javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 A [queue](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)) is one of the most common uses of an array.
 In computer science, this means an ordered collection of elements which supports two operations:

 - `push` appends an element to the end.
-- `shift` get an element from the beginning, advancing the queue, so that the 2nd element becomes the 1st.
+- `shift` gets an element from the beginning, advancing the queue, so that the 2nd element becomes the 1st.

 ![](queue.svg)

 Arrays support both operations.

-In practice we need it very often.
+In practice, we need it very often.
 For example, a queue of messages that need to be shown on-screen.

 There's another use case for arrays -- the data structure named [stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)).